jhonkaniemi/bite/bite/BiteBiomass.md

 * ### `hostTrees` (expression)
 A filter expression to select those trees on the pixel which are considered as hosts.

-* ### `hostBiomassTree` (dynamic expression)
+* ### `hostBiomass` (dynamic expression)
 A dynamic expression to calculate the host biomass.
-The expression is evaluated for each host tree (>4m) (see `hostTrees`), and consequently the total host biomass is the sum over all trees.
+If `hostBiomass` is an expression, it  is evaluated for each host tree (>4m) (see `hostTrees`), and consequently the total host biomass is the sum over all trees.
+If `hostBiomass` is a Javascript function the host biomass is the result of the function which is evaluated with the parameter `cell`.

-* ### `hostBiomassCell` (dynamic expression)
-A dynamic expression to calculate the host biomass.
-The expression is evaluated once for the cell, and the host biomass is set to the result of the expression.

 * ### `mortality` (dynamic expression)
 A dynamic expression, whose result is interpreted as the probability of mortality for the agent on the cell.